On the ordinary Hecke orbit conjecture: Abstract

 \section{Abstract}

-We prove the ordinary Hecke orbit conjecture for Shimura varieties of abelian type at primes of good reduction.
-We make use of the global Serre-Tate coordinates of Chai as well as recent results of D'Addezio about the $p$-adic monodromy of isocrystals.
-The new ingredients in this paper are a general monodromy theorem for Hecke-stable subvarieties and a rigidity result for the formal completions of ordinary Hecke orbits.
+We prove the ordinary Hecke orbit conjecture for Shimura varieties of Hodge type at primes of good reduction.
+We make use of the global Serre--Tate coordinates of Chai as well as recent results of D'Addezio about the $p$-adic monodromy of isocrystals.
+The new ingredients in this paper are a general monodromy theorem for Hecke-stable subvarieties for Shimura varieties of Hodge type, and a rigidity result for the formal completions of ordinary Hecke orbits.
+Along the way we show that classical Serre--Tate coordinates can be described using unipotent formal groups, generalising a result of Howe.